Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 What is a venous thromboembolism (VTE)?

 A VTE is a blood clot (thrombus) that has formed in a vein.
 A VTE can form anywhere in your body and block blood flow.
 A VTE in the deep veins in the calfs, thighs, pelvis, or arms is called a deep venous thrombosis (DVT).
 A piece of the clot may break loose.
 This is called an embolus.
-The embolus can travel to your lungs and cause a life-threatening pulmonary embolism (PE).
+The embolus can travel to your lungs and cause a life-threatening clot called a pulmonary embolism (PE).
 It is important to go to follow-up appointments and to take blood thinners as directed.
 Blood thinners help prevent a PE and another VTE.

 What increases my risk for a VTE?